zmarg1/team8gui/README.md

 # Team 8 Patient Monitoring Device

 Prototype of a graphical user interface (GUI) for a patient monitoring device based on the Tempus Pro unit.
+This interface was created as a class project for UMBC's CMSC-437 Graphical User Interface Programming Summer 2024 course taught by Professor Donyaee.

 ## Overview